 If there are “extra” good quality embryos left over, you may be able to freeze them.
 This is called “embryo cryopreservation.”
 They can be used later or destroyed or donated.

-At our IVF center in Mumbai/ test tube baby center on or after the day of your retrieval, and before the embryo transfer progesterone preparations / other medications are given to enhance implantation (the process by which the embryo adheres to the uterus) and to support early pregnancy (Luteal Support).
+At our IVF centre in Mumbai/ test tube baby centre on or after the day of your retrieval, and before the embryo transfer progesterone preparations / other medications are given to enhance implantation (the process by which the embryo adheres to the uterus) and to support early pregnancy (Luteal Support).
 Progesterone preparations can be in the form of injections/oral tablets/vaginal tablets/vaginal gel.
 Generally the dreaded painful injections (oil based progesterone injections) are not given unless absolutely required.
 The vaginal tablets/gel and oral tablets have given equivalent or better results.
 These medications are continued for 14 days after the embryo transfer.

 Disadvantages of injectable progestrone –